Vasant Panchami: Other

 People celebrate the day by wearing yellow (white), eating sweet dishes and displaying yellow flowers in homes.
 In Rajasthan, it is customary for people to wear jasmine garlands.
 In Maharashtra, newly married couples visit a temple and offer prayers on the first Basant Panchami after the wedding. wearing yellow dresses.
-In the Punjab region, Sikhs and Hindus wear yellow turban or headdress.
+In the Punjab region, Hindus wear a yellow turban or headdress.
 In Uttarakhand, in addition to Saraswati Puja, people worship Shiva, Parvati as the mother earth and the crops or agriculture.
 People eat yellow rice and wear yellow.
 It is also a significant school supplies shopping and related gift-giving season.

 In the Punjab region, Basant is celebrated as a seasonal festival by all faiths and is known as the Basant Festival of Kites.
 Children buy dor (thread) and guddi or patang (kites) for the sport.
 The people of the Punjab wear yellow clothes and eat yellow rice to emulate the yellow mustard (sarson) flower fields, or play by flying kites.
 According to Desai (2010), the tradition of flying kites on various festivals is also found in northern and western Indian states: Hindus in Rajasthan and especially in Gujarat associate kite flying with the period prior to Uttarayan; in Mathura (Uttar Pradesh), kites are flown on Dussehra; in Bengal kite flying takes place on Viskwakarma Puja in September.
 The sport is also found in Maharashtra, Madhya Pradesh and parts of south India.

 On Bali and among Indonesian Hindus, Hari Raya Saraswati (the festival's local name) is celebrated with prayers in family compounds, educational institutions, and public venues from morning to noon.
 Teachers and students wear brightly coloured clothes instead of their usual uniforms, and children bring traditional cakes and fruit to school for offerings in a temple.